mmargowski/image-search/README.md

 # Info
-This app ises the unsplash.com API to retrive images and render them into react components.
+This app uses the unsplash.com API to retrive images and render them into react components.

 # Setup
 In `.env` you have to create a `REACT_APP_AUTH_HEADER` variable and set it equal to you API key.